open-field-language/open-field-language/.github/ISSUE_TEMPLATE/suggest-a-change-.md

 ---
 name: Suggest a change.
-about: Suggest a change to language or website.
+about: Suggest a change to the language or website.
 title: ''
-labels: ''
+labels: change
 assignees: ''

 ---